cfw-guide/dsi.cfw.guide/_pages/en_US/replacing-system-menu-with-twlmenu++.md

 ---
-title: Replacing the System Menu with DSiMenu++
+title: Replacing the System Menu with TWiLight Menu++
 redirect_from:
   - more/replacing-system-menu
+  - replacing-system-menu-with-dsimenu++
 ---

 {% include toc title="Table of Contents" %}